 Bethel’s residential program has expanded to include a home for teen moms, intensive help for children experiencing serious emotional or behavioral issues, and temporary housing for single parents or families in a sudden housing crisis.

 Newer outreach programs include weekend retreats to meet the needs of families struggling to raise children and teens, with special sessions for grandparents raising their grandchildren and other relative caregivers, as well as blended and adoptive families.

 Bethel’s 64-acre campus features an accredited middle and high school for residents, named Bethel Christian Academy.
 The organization does not receive government funds, but relies on donations from individuals, businesses, and foundations, who are recognized as Bethel’s “Heroes for Hope,” and through various fundraising events.

-Find out how Bethel Bible Village provides hope and healing for children and families in crisis.
+Find out how Bethel Bible Village provides healing and hope for children and families in crisis.